scottrbrtsn/codedeploy/README.md

 # codedeploy

 Run this on the server you wish to deploy from.

-Configure a HTTP hook on your Git, Bitbucket, etc. code respository to sent a request to this service every time code is pushed to your development/production/master branch.

-AND/OR create a build .bat or .sh script which builds the jar, pushes it, and then curls this service

 Place this .jar in the root of the folder you will pull from.
 The folder can be:
    - a folder with another .jar